 But it is a new day.
 Digital transformation is unleashing a proliferation of touchpoints and creating an explosion of hugely valuable data as a result.
 Customer journeys are far more complex, dynamic and unpredictable than in years past, consisting of a combination of digital and physical touchpoints.

-Consider a McKinsey report from a year ago that probed changing consumer behaviors.
+Consider a McKinsey report that probed changing consumer behaviors in the wake of the pandemic.
 Roughly 80 percent of US consumers said they had tried a new shopping behavior (post Covid), with 73 percent saying that they planned to continue the behavior indefinitely.
 Curbside pickup, buy online and pick-up in-store (BOPIS), and digital returns are among the trends gaining traction.

 The competitive landscape is rapidly reshaping through superior customer experiences where the customer is at the center of everything.
 Consumers expect seamless and frictionless experiences irrespective of how they choose to interact with a brand.
 To satisfy this expectation, brands must harness the wealth of customer data generated from both physical and digital channels, using it to deliver new and exciting customer experiences, and persist those experiences across the entire customer journey.